UNDERSTANDING HATE IN AMERICA: WHITE NATIONALISM AND THE PRESS IN THE 1920S

 View the organizations and libraries that have committed funds to this project here.

 MAKE A FUNDING COMMITMENT

-From its birth immediately following the Civil War to its re-awakening inspired by the film Birth of a Nation in 1915 through today’s fractured organizations using the Klan’s name, the white nationalism and the Ku Klux Klan has occupied a persistent place in American society.
+From its birth immediately following the Civil War to its re-awakening inspired by the film Birth of a Nation in 1915 through today’s fractured organizations using the Ku Klux Klan name, the white nationalism and the KKK has occupied a persistent place in American society.
 To understand today’s version of American nationalism, we need to go back to the 1920s when the Klan re-emerged as a slick and successful recruiting and marketing engine that appealed to the fears and aspirations of middle-aged, middle-income, white protestant men in the middle of America.
 At its peak in 1924, Klan paid membership exceeded 4,000,000 and its national newspaper, the Imperial Night-Hawk, had a circulation larger than the New York Times.

-The goal of this project is to assemble a comprehensive and hopefully complete collection of Klan and other white nationalist newspapers alongside newspapers published Catholic, African-American and Jewish organizations to counter the narrative of hate and bigotry.
+The goal of this project is to assemble and make fully-searchable a comprehensive collection of Klan and other white nationalist newspapers alongside newspapers published Catholic, African-American and Jewish organizations to counter the narrative of hate and bigotry.
 The collection contains national Klan publications (for example: the Imperial Night-Hawk and the Kourier) as well as regional and local Klan produced papers (i.e., Sgt.
 Dalton’s Weekly, Jayhawker American, and the Minnesota Fiery Cross).
-The collection will also include a smaller set of papers sympathetic to the Klan (i.e., The Good Citizen and The Fellowship Forum) alongside anti-Klan publications (Tolerance and The Record).
+The collection will also include a set of papers sympathetic to the Klan (i.e., The Good Citizen and The Fellowship Forum) alongside anti-Klan publications (Tolerance, The Record, Our Sunday Visitor).

 The collection is hosted on the Reveal Digital platform, which will provide controlled access to funding libraries until fundraising is complete and the collection becomes freely available.
 The platform provides page image-based access with full-text searching, hit-term highlighting, searchable article-level metadata, and browsing by title and issue.